Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 **Decide how you will deploy and use this application.**

-Next, we'll settle for an simple yet fully interactive testing program for now to show the application, and leave you to decide a befitting GUI implementation.
+Next, we'll settle for a simple yet fully interactive testing program for now to show the application, and leave you to decide a befitting GUI implementation.
 Here's the JavaScript frontend we wrote:

 [`~/reach/rsh_dao-ws/index.mjs`](./rsh_dao-v6/index.mjs)